Rules and Regulations

 No student may exceed attempted credit hours above 150% of their required degree plan, to include all credits transferred in, registered, earned or attempted.
 In addition, any course withdrawn, dropped after the add deadline, duplicated or never completed are counted as attempted.
 For example, if a student is enrolled in a degree program requiring 120 credits, the student cannot exceed 180 credits attempted throughout the course of their enrollment.
 Further restrictions follow.

 Students in the Nursing Program are eligible for financial aid for a maximum of four semesters while attending Mills College.
-For transfer students, the number of semesters of eligibility is established by the initial expected completion date defined by the M Center upon entrance to Mills.

 Financial aid eligibility for all undergraduate students continues only to the original expected date of graduation for a first baccalaureate degree.
 For example, a request to extend a graduation date in order to complete a second major or to participate in an international visit (study abroad), domestic visit, international exchange, or domestic exchange program is not a basis for extending financial aid eligibility an additional semester(s).